zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

   logarithmic option.

 The sensitivity concept I'm proposing here provides much more granularity than Cribl's discrete approach.
-For a frequency of 10,000 events in a given period, a user should be able to
+For a frequency of 10,000 events in a given period, users should have a better choice than 8.21 events or 99 events being thrown out.

+I haven't yet have a specific formula

-#### `max_rate` / `min_rate`
+#### `dynamic.max_rate` / `dynamic.min_rate`

-> Only applicable if `sensitivity` is defined.

 Optional parameters to keep the sampling rate within hard limits.

-#### `min_event_threshold`

-> Only applicable if `sensitivity` is defined.

-The minimum number of events needed, within the `window_secs` time window, to begin adjusting the sample rate.
-Below this threshold, `rate` applies.
-Defaults to 0, meaning no threshold.

-#### `window_secs`
+#### `dynamic.min_frequency`

-This specifies the length of the time window, in seconds, during which the sampling rate is calculated.
-Rates can't can be calculated dynamically without a window.
-I propose 15 seconds as a default but this can be hashed out during the development process.
+If this event rate (specified per second) is exceeded within a given time window, the `sample` transform adjusts the sample rate in the next period.
+It establishes a minimum threshold for having dynamic sampling kick in.
+Defaults to 0, which means that the rate gets adjusted during every period, without any minimum threshold.

-### Metrics
+### New metrics

-I propose gathering the following additional metrics from the `sampler` transform:
+I propose gathering the following additional metrics from each `sample` transform:

 * A gauge for the total number of current buckets in play
-* A counter for the total number of buckets created
+* A counter for the total number of new buckets created

 ## Doc-level Proposal

 More robust dynamic sampling capabilities would require the following documentation changes:

-* Either update the existing `sampler` transform docs to include the new configuration parameters plus some additional explanation.
+* Either update the existing `sample` transform docs to include the new configuration parameters plus some additional explanation.
 * A new dynamic sampling guide that walks through specific sampling use cases.
 * A new "Under the Hood" page à la the one we provide for Adaptive Request Concurrency that explains